 14.4.
 If the grease zerk is not positioned as shown in Pic.
 14.4.1.
-Restore power and turn on the incline conveyor belt and stop it when the grease zerk has rotated to the position as shown in Pic.
+Plug the electrical control socket plug back in, remove lockout/tagout, restore power to the Erema machine and have someone turn on the incline conveyor while another person watches the belt and stop the belt when the grease zerk has rotated to the position as shown in Pic.
 14.4.1.
 If restoring power is not possible you will have to rotate the roller manually.
 Remove the drive guard by removing the X 2 M8 cap head bolts Pic.
 14.4.2.
 Remove the guard and set aside.
 Loosen the belt tensioner locking clamps on both sides of the conveyor Pics.
 14.4.3 and 14.4.4.
 Loosen the belt tensioner/tracking adjusting nuts on both sides of the conveyor by about 1" Pics.
 14.4.5. and 14.4.6.
 If necessary tap the ends of the belt tensioner/tracking brackets in using the 11.5 lbs plastic mallet.
 Pic.
 14.4.7.
 This should provide you enough slack in the belt to allow you to rotate the roller to the position where you can access the grease zerk and 'fill-hole' Pic.
 14.4.8.

 - 14.5.
-Re-apply lockout/tagout to all applicable power/control energy sources if conveyor was rotated by power on. - 14.6.
+After using either method to rotate the roller to the desired position, re-apply lockout/tagout to all applicable power/control energy sources if conveyor was rotated by power on. - 14.6.
 Position the 8' steps ladder or the 12' platform ladder if available from the Erema room next to the end of the conveyor Pic.
 14.6.1.
 Using the 2.5 mm Allen wrench with the short arm loosen the M5 'fill-hole' screw and remove Pic.
 14.6.2.
 Clean the grease zerk with a clean cotton rag Pic.
 14.6.3.
 Install the grease gun nozzle and proceed to pump grease into the roller until it appears out of the 'fill-hole' Pic 14.6.4.
 Replace the M5 'fill-hole' screw and tighten Pic.
 14.6.5.
 Re-attach the grease gun nozzle and give an additional 22 pumps of grease into the bearing Pic.
 14.6.6.
 Repeat the same tasks for the other side of the roller bearing.